 This is important!
 Decide now what you will do to reward yourself.
 One month from now if you have a new intercessory prayer habit, what will you do?
 Take an extra hour or two to do something fun?
 Buy yourself a nice meal out with your family?
 Buy a book you’ve been wanting?
 Make sure it is something significant enough to motivate you.

-30 Days Of Prayer- A Great Way to Begin
+Using a Prayer Guide or App- A Great Way to Begin

 Develop your new (or renewed) intercessory prayer habit this month.
 Many blessings as you start this important keystone habit for disciple-makers!